 - Prior experience as an actor, teacher, or interpreter is a plus, but not required

-To Apply: Email cover letter and resume to: firstname.lastname@example.org, with “Museum Interpreter” in the subject line.
+To apply, email: cover letter, resume, and headshot (if you have one) to: email@example.com, with “Museum Interpreter” in the subject line.